-There were 11,163 households, in which, household data was collected but nobody was selected to continue with the CTUMS.
+There were 28,212 households, in which, household data was collected but nobody was selected to continue with the CTUMS.
 (See Section 5.4 (Sample Selection), for more information.)
-Of the remaining households, 7,559 had one person selected while 1,356 had two people selected.
-There were only 314 (3.1%) people that refused to complete the survey and 1,138 (11.1%) other non-respondents.
+Of the remaining households, 18,239 had one person selected while 3,275 had two people selected.
+The refusal rate at the person level was 3.3%.